ModelEarth/community/README.md

 ### Summary

 1. Development using output from the [USEEIO API](https://github.com/usepa/useeio_api/wiki/Use-the-API).
-Static CSV files will be generated.
+Static CSV files will be generated for demand vectors (Food System and Full System).

 2. Detailed [Goods & Services Report](samples/dataset) for each community listing environmental impact of production choices.